hanami/controller/README.md

 action.call({id: 'unknown'}) # => [404, {}, ["Not Found"]]
 ```

-In alternative, you can define custom handlers for exceptions.
+You can also define custom handlers for exceptions.

 ```ruby
 class Create